piroor/treestyletab/README.md

 ### [Donation](https://github.com/piroor/treestyletab/issues/761)

-Thanks, but sorry, I have no plan about any donation because I hope to keep me as the prime user of this project.
+Thanks, but sorry, I have no plan about any donation because I want to keep me as the prime user of this project.
-I hope to keep having a privilege to say "no" about requests not matched to my vision.
+I want to keep having a privilege to say "no" about requests not matched to my vision.
 My hand is already full to maintain this addon for my usecase.

 If you fixed a bug you met, please send a pull request - I'll merge it.